Macawls/blog/content/post/Devlog-1/index.md

 So what I did was, I **inject** all of them into any scene in the project when im playtesting in the editor and they get put under [DontDestroyOnLoad](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html).

-In the actual build, they all get dumped into the 'preload' scene.
+In the actual build, they all get dumped into a preload scene.

 ```csharp
     public static class Bootstrapper